-“Please,” the soldier repeated, tears dripping down his cheeks.
+“Please,” the soldier begged, tears dripping down his cheeks.
 The man was shaking, sweat beading up on his skin.

-“WHERE IS…HUNTER,” Xerxes asked, his voice deep and raspy.
+“WHERE IS…HUNTER?”
+Xerxes demanded, his voice deep and raspy.
 Each word took effort to produce, forcing each sound from his throat.
 He’d been able to speak well once, like mother.
-Before she’d changed.
+Before he’d changed.

-The soldier’s eyes widened, no doubt shocked that Xerxes could speak.
+The soldier’s jaw dropped, no doubt shocked that Xerxes could speak.
 They all reacted the same way.
 So predictable.
 Except for that one woman, the one who’d cut off his head.

 “WHERE?”
 Xerxes repeated, glaring at the man.